sohaninfo/angular2tomcatapp/README.md

 # angular2tomcatapp
-A sample program to write Angular2 app using TypeScrip and deploy it into Tomcat container.
+A sample program to write Angular2 app using TypeScript and deploy it into Tomcat container.

 #Steps to run the app
 1. Install NodeJS >= 5.x